 Operating room at Base Hospital No. 28, Limoges, France.
-National World War I Museum and Memorial, Kansas City, Missouri
+National World War I Museum and Memorial, Kansas City, Missouri frames and kept wet by dripping water.11

 Base Hospital No. 49 was not the only unit that had to learn the art of improvisation.
 An account from Base Hospital No. 26, organized by the University of Minnesota and in the same medical complex assigned to the Nebraska group, provides an inside look at what personnel faced when they arrived ahead of their hospital equipment: